 - Uber’s tagline says – Your personal driver.
 It lets customers travel in style.

 - Fixed prices for common places like Airport etc.

-- Additional source of income.
+- An additional source of income.

 - Flexible working schedules.
-Can work part time or simply whenever they like.
+Can work part-time or simply whenever they like.